sutta » mn » Majjhima Nikāya 22

 Idha, bhikkhave, ekacce moghapurisā dhammaṁ pariyāpuṇanti—

-Take a foolish person who memorizes the teaching—
+Take a futile person who memorizes the teaching—

 suttaṁ, geyyaṁ, veyyākaraṇaṁ, gāthaṁ, udānaṁ, itivuttakaṁ, jātakaṁ, abbhutadhammaṁ, vedallaṁ.